Other parts of this series:

 The likelihood of a quick, V-shaped COVID-19 economic recovery is fading in many countries.
 The impact of the downturn—lower incomes, further job losses, diminished demand and more—is likely to endure, driving many consumer and business borrowers into default.
 A torrent of delinquencies will cause a new credit crisis that is likely to swamp but not sink the banking system.

 As I mentioned recently on the World Economic Forum’s COVID Action Platform (Accenture leads the WEF’s COVID-19 Banking and Capital Markets Industry Action Group), this economic crisis is already unfolding across three overlapping phases.
-The first is characterized by public-led stimulus programs, in which governments quickly allocated about US$11 trillion of fiscal relief and monetary policy actions to immediately shore up credit-market liquidity.
+The first is characterised by public-led stimulus programs, in which governments quickly allocated about US$11 trillion of fiscal relief and monetary policy actions to immediately shore up credit-market liquidity.
 Banks are playing a vital role in the distribution of much of these funds to both consumers and businesses.

 As these public programs wind down, the burden of liquidity support will fall to banks and other lenders.
 This will be phase two: private-led debt provision.
 This could lead to record levels of public and private debt—up to $200 trillion worldwide by various estimates, some of which businesses and consumers will not be able to repay.
 In this debt-driven economy, we expect a rapid increase in banks’ impairments across a wide range of asset classes.
 Banks will need to manage their existing loan books while also making decisions about extending new credit.